 - Applicants must hold at least a bachelor's degree.

-The duration of the fellowship is between three and twelve months.
+The fellowship is between three and twelve months.
 The program awards a monthly stipend of $7,700 along with a $5,000 travel grant.
 Fellows are considered independent contractors rather than employees of CFR and are not eligible for employment benefits, including health insurance.

 Selection as an IAF in Japan is based on a combination of the following criteria: